 - Points Expire After 5 Years.
 Flagstar Visa Bonus Rewards PLUS Card’s points expire five years after they’re earned.
 Even if you only use this card on an occasional basis, members must redeem periodically – or else you’ll lose your rewards.

 - $25 Minimum Redemption Threshold for Cash Redemptions.
 This card requires at least $25 (2,500 points) to process cash redemptions.
 That’s a problem for light spenders and those who use this as their second or third card, both groups of whom can go months without hitting that threshold.
-Many comparable cards, including Discover it Chrome, have no minimum redemption thresholds.
+Many comparable cards have no minimum redemption thresholds.

 - Sign-up Bonus Isn’t Great.
 Flagstar Visa Bonus Rewards PLUS Card has a $50 sign-up bonus.
 That’s better than nothing, but not exactly stellar, especially given the card’s $50 annual fee.
 Popular no-annual-fee competitors, including Blue Cash Everyday from American Express and Chase Freedom Unlimited, have far more generous sign-up bonuses.

 Flagstar Bank isn’t exactly a household name.
 It operates mostly in the industrial Midwest and a few areas of the South.
 I’m one of the few Americans with direct experience with the bank thanks to a four-year stint in its Michigan homeland.

 So while Flagstar Bank keeps a low profile, the Flagstar Visa Bonus Rewards PLUS Card is still a strong contender in the increasingly crowded rewards credit card category.